-- 1. Comply with national law on child labour and minimum age. - 2.
-Comply with the Convention on the Rights of the Child (CRC, 1989). - 3.
-Not using or supporting the use of child labour as defined in ILO Convention 138. - 4.
-Prohibit and seek to eliminate the worst forms of child labour in accordance with ILO Convention 182. - 5.
-Not working with those who use child labour unless an elimination plan is in place. - 6.
+- 4. Prohibit and seek to eliminate the worst forms of child labour in accordance with ILO Convention 182. - 5.
+Not working with those who use any other form of child labour unless an elimination plan is in place. - 6.
 Effectively communicate the policy and associated guidance and procedures to personnel, partners, volunteers and other interested parties.